caiopimentel/DataCamp/README.md

 # DataCamp
-Repo with data science, statistics, and programming study scripts from DataCamp courses.
+Repo with my data science, statistics, and programming study scripts from DataCamp courses.